 Today’s Feature Friday is really special.
-I shared the porch of this magnificent home yesterday, but the final reveal of the interior of this home is another big part of the Southern Romance story.
+I shared the gorgeous back porch of this magnificent home yesterday, but the final reveal of the interior of this home is another big part of the Southern Romance story.
 Esther, the Canadian CEO of Phantom Screens, bought this house from the Ford family and after an 18 month journey of renovation, the house is finished.
 We were all wondering what she was going to do with the house and the last video of the series on videos, it was shared that she is keeping her beautiful home.
 I can’t blame her a bit!
 After working on a house like this for so many months and pouring her heart and soul into it, I’m so glad she is keeping it in her family and she will vacation in Mobile from Canada for years to come.

 If you get the chance, you will LOVE watching all the videos of the progress of this house renovation.
 They did a fantastic job sharing and capturing it all.
 The website also has each room documented with lots more professional pictures and details captured as well, so I hope you’ll peruse their website.